Project-Vyre/Finality-Genesis/README.md

 ### License clarifications
 Finality is released on CurseForge only as **All Rights Reserved.**
+However, there are exceptions such as:
+- Artwork from other mod authors and their respective teams.
+For example:
+  - Create's Precision Mechanism and casing textures.
+  - The original Tempad texture.
+  - Music made by [Cjbeards](https://www.youtube.com/@cjbeardsofficial), [Farabi Hasan Music](https://www.youtube.com/@FarabiHasanMusic) and [R3 Music Box](https://www.youtube.com/@r3musicbox_en)

 Please see the license page over here, thank you: https://project-vyre.github.io/finality-wiki/docs/credits/

 ### What does this mean?